alexbarcelo/tad4bj/README.md

 Keep reading for quick examples and steps to have `tad4bj` working for you in your environment.

+### Installation (with `pip`)

+If you are fortunate enough to have `pip` --lucky you-- then you can simply:

+    pip install tad4bj

+I recommend doing that inside a Python virtual environment.
+This is useful for local testing, or internet enabled clusters.

+If you cannot use `pip`, then keep reading...

 ### Installation

  1. Download and extract the zip file into your cluster's home (or execution environment).
 The files will remain in the path you choose now.